About

 Founder

-C-A-K-E was founded by photographer and author Antoinette Haselhorst, whose background spans editorial journalism, art direction, portrait and fashion photography in New York and London.
-Her experience across media and publishing informs the platform’s visually driven and conceptually informed direction.
+C-A-K-E was founded by photographer and author Antoinette Haselhorst, whose background spans editorial journalism, art direction, and portrait and fashion photography across New York and London.

 C-A-K-E magazine first printed limited edition Summer 2023.